yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/cdc-to-kafka.md

 ## Step 2 — Create Avro schemas

-The Yugabyte CDC connector supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.
+The Kafka Connect YugabyteDB Source Connector supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.
 You can use the [Schema Registry](https://docs.confluent.io/current/schema-registry/index.html) in the Confluent Platform to create and manage Avro schema files.
 For a step-by-step tutorial, see [Schema Registry Tutorial](https://docs.confluent.io/current/schema-registry/schema_registry_tutorial.html).

 Create two Avro schemas, one for the `users` table and one for the primary key of the table.
 After this step, you should have two files: `table_schema_path.avsc` and `primary_key_schema_path.avsc`.